MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-node-actions.md

 ## Scale unit node actions

-When you view information about a scale unit node, you can also perform node actions such as:
+When you view information about a scale unit node, you can also perform node actions like:

  - Start and stop (depending on current power status).
  - Disable and resume (depending on operations status).